 Individualized preparation for scholarship opportunities, such as the Rhodes Scholarship, Truman Scholars and Fulbright Fellowships

 The Lewis Honors College has recently had record numbers of Fulbright Scholars, Rhodes Finalists, Marshall winners and more.
 These developments are made possible because of dedicated assistance provided through Honors College Partners within the Office of Nationally Competitive Awards.
 You may find the full list of Nationally Competitive Award recipients here.
-Honors advisers assist students in the step-by-step preparations for these prestigious awards, which often include taking part in faculty-mentored undergraduate research.
+Honors advisors assist students in the step-by-step preparations for these prestigious awards, which often include taking part in faculty-mentored undergraduate research.

 Participating in communities that offer specialized and unique opportunities for intellectual and personal growth

 The Lewis Honors College is dedicated to providing an ideal Living Learning Program to like-minded, goal-oriented peers.
-The Honors LLP provides a space for all Honors students (freshmen through seniors) in the Residential College to live and learn together under the leadership of the Honors staff, a great group of peer mentors, and the Housing and Residence Life Team.
+The Honors LLP provides a space for all Honors students (first-year through senior) in the Residential College to live and learn together under the leadership of the Honors staff, a great group of peer mentors, and the Housing and Residence Life Team.
 We provide opportunities that include everything from theme nights to Healthcare Internship Panels to NanoTed Talks to Coffee House in-depth discussions.
 In the Honors Community, we believe the students should have an active role in dictating what would be meaningful and enriching for them, and so we often let our students’ interests and passions guide our co-curricular planning.

 Education abroad opportunities for study and the chance to conduct research with world-class scholars, scientists or artists as an undergraduate